colbster937/DuckOS/README.md

 <p align="center"> <img width="200px" src="/system/media/DuckOS_image.png?raw=true"> </p>
-<h1 align="center">Experience the 🌍's First Web-Based Operating System with DuckOS v5*</h1>
-<p align="center"><a align="center" href="https://ko-fi.com/chainedtears">Support me on Ko-Fi!</a></p>
-<p align="center">*ik its not the first its just there for effects yk</p>
+<h1 align="center">DuckOS - The future of Web-Based Operating Systems 🌌</h1>
 <p align="center"> <a href="https://discord.gg/2JbtU5HnrY"><img height="30px" src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white"></a> <a href="https://github.com/GikitSRC"><img height="30px" src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"></a> <a href="https://twitter.com/ACompleteNewb"><img height="30px" src="https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white"></a> </p>

-<p align="center">Introducing DuckOS: the world's first web-based operating system crafted purely with HTML, CSS, and JS.
-It offers an exceptional interface, top-notch apps, and an unmatched user experience.
-This enhanced version of DuckOS is dedicated to overcoming internet censorship, equipped with advanced proxies, popular games, and more.
-Embrace the future of web-based operating systems with DuckOS.</p>
+<p align="center">Introducing DuckOS: An innovative web-based operating system created entirely with HTML, CSS, and JS.
+Experience a remarkable interface, superior applications, and an unparalleled user journey.
+This advanced iteration of DuckOS is designed to combat internet censorship, featuring state-of-the-art proxies, an extensive collection of popular games, and much more.
+Embrace the cutting-edge era of web-based operating systems with DuckOS, paving the way for a transformative digital landscape.</p>

 <h2 align="center">DuckOS in the future 🕒</h2>
-<p align="center">What will DuckOS be like in the future?
-Nobody knows.
-But here's some things that I'm planning to add to DuckOS when I have more time:</p><br>
+<p align="center">While the future of DuckOS remains uncertain, there are exciting plans for its development.
+As more time becomes available, the following features are envisioned to enhance DuckOS:</p><br>
-<p align="center">• An app menu, allowing user to remove/add apps to taskbar</p>
+<p align="center">• An app menu that allows users to customize their taskbar by adding or removing apps to suit their preferences.</p>
-<p align="center">• Proxy Backend & Free Kasm!</p>
-<p align="center">• And more!
-You can view DuckOS v5's developement on Projects page</p>
+<p align="center">• Implementation of a robust proxy backend to enhance internet accessibility, overcoming censorship.</p>
+<p align="center">• Seamless User Experience: Enjoy the convenience of effortless data synchronization across devices within DuckOS.
+Your preferences and important data will be seamlessly available to you, providing a consistent and personalized user experience.</p>

 <h2 align="center">Deploying DuckOS 🚀</h2>
 <p align="center">The world's leading web-based operating system remains unblocked by any hosting services to date!
 You have the opportunity to host DuckOS independently by forking this repository on Repl.it <a href="https://replit.com/github/GikitSRC/DuckOS-V5">here!</a><br>In the near future, DuckOS will integrate a proxy directly into its system, eliminating the need for iFrame elements.
 Unfortunately, this means that hosting DuckOS independently will no longer be possible 😔</p>